membraneframework/membrane_tutorials/multimedia_introduction/2_AudioProcessing.md

  The loudest possible sound on earth is about 191dB which corresponds to a pressure variation of 1 atmosphere.
 Going higher produces shockwaves :D

-#### A higher frequency of vibration produces sounds with a higher pitch
+#### A higher frequency vibration corresponds to sound with a higher pitch

 Humans perceive sounds in the range of 16Hz - 21kHz.